huxinda/UDL_Zemax_ZPL/README.md

 Notepad++ User Defined Language for Zemax ZPL macro

   --- _syntax highlighting for Zemax ZPL macro (http://zemax.com/)_

-  --- _color theme modified from Solarized (http://ethanschoonover.com/solarized)_

   --- _code folding for IF/FOR statements, comments and region blocks_

+  --- _color theme modified from Solarized, easy on the eyes (http://ethanschoonover.com/solarized)_

   --- _keyword auto-completion and numeric/string function calltips (work in progress, contact me if you'd like to contribute)_